segmentrouting/srv6-labs/1-starter-topologies/sonic-8000e/README.md

 ## Containerlab SONiC Cisco 8000 Emulator (8000e)

+Sample topologies: `4-node/clab-4-node-8000e.yml` and `5-node/clab-5-node-8000e.yml`.
+Both set `prefix: ""` and use IPv4-only management (no per-node management IPv6).
+Adjust image tags in the YAML to match your local SONiC build.

 This repository contains instructions and sample yaml files for launching sonic running on the Cisco 8000 hardware emulator

 Requires: